Su Maozhen: International career

 Su Maozhen made his first senior international cap against Saudi Arabia on 23 January 1994 in a 1–0 defeat.
 However, he struggled to make much of an impact and was sidelined until he became a regular for Shandong and win the 1995 Chinese FA Cup with them.
 Given another chance to make an impression for his country he was selected for the squad to play against Macau for China's 1996 AFC Asian Cup qualification campaign where on 30 January 1996 he scored his debut goal in a 7–1 victory.
 After that game he quickly started to a regular for his country and was included in the squads that reached the quarter-finals in the 1996 AFC Asian Cup and then semi-finals of the 2000 AFC Asian Cup while also being an integral member of the squad that qualified for 2002 FIFA World Cup.
 During the tournament he only made one appearance against Costa Rica and once the World Cup campaign finished Su soon retired from international football.

 International goals

 Management career

-In 2006, Su graduated from Salford Business School, University of Salford in the United Kingdom, having completed a master's degree in Management.
+In 2006, Su graduated from Salford Business School, University of Salford in the United Kingdom, having completed a master's degree in management.
 In 2006 he returned to his former club, Shandong Luneng where he was offered their under-17 management position.
 In November 2006, he was appointed as Assistant Manager of the Chinese Olympic football team by the Chinese Football Association (CFA) in their preparations for the 2008 Beijing Games.
 Once the tournament finished he was offered the chance to become the Head coach of the Chinese under-20 team.
 His first assignment was to qualify for the 2010 AFC U-19 Championship, which he achieved by winning all of the qualifying games while during the tournament China reached the quarter-finals.

+In February 2025, Su returned to Shandong Taishan as vice general manager of the club.